Is Solar Worth It in Arizona? (2022 Homeowner's Guide)

 Unfortunately, in areas like Arizona, where solar demand is rapidly increasing, there have been reports of solar scams and disingenuous companies.
 Fox 10 reported on Arizona solar companies that took tens of thousands of dollars from customers and never installed equipment.5 The Phoenix New Times has reported on similar scams occurring throughout Arizona.6 When you’re choosing a solar installer to handle your home solar project, make sure the company is reputable, vetted and has a history of good customer service.

 Wrap Up: Is Solar Worth it in Arizona?

 As the sunniest state in the nation, Arizona consistently ranks as one of the best states to convert to solar power.
 However, installing solar panels isn’t right for everyone.
-It’s best to assess your monthly energy bills, figure out how much sun your property gets, calculate the size and total cost of the solar panel array you need, determine your panel payback period and more before diving into this clean energy source.
+It’s best to assess your monthly energy bills, figure out how much sun your property gets, calculate the size and total expense of the solar panel array you need, determine your panel payback period, and more before diving into this clean energy source.

 You should also consider your financing options and your expected return on investment to determine if solar is a good option for your home.
 We strongly recommend contacting a reputable solar installer in your area to have them complete a professional review of your situation and your home to find out if solar is a worthwhile investment.